opendistro/for-elasticsearch/_posts/2020-05-15-Index-State-Management-in-Open-Distro-for-Elasticsearch.md

 ## About the Author

 Satya Vajrapu is a DevOps Consultant at Amazon Web Services (AWS).
 He works with AWS customers to help design and develop various practices and tools in the DevOps toolchain.

+Special thanks to Alolita Sharma, Sriram Kosuri and Drew Baugher from the ISM search engineering team for their help on this post.